andrewalbers/CardCreator/README.md

   ![Alt text](example_media/template_add_example.png "template_add_example.png")
   - Important: For image elements, the element value must start with 'Img'.
 For text elements, it must start with 'Text'.
   - Also Important: Currently, you must define an x, y, w, and h value for each element.
 For text, you also need to choose a size and font. hSquish, the percentage to squish the text by horizontally, is optional.
 3. Now I want to define what characters get to be pilots so I open _content.csv_.
-I create a new column and place the same Element name I created in _templates.csv_, 'ImgSkill'.
-For each card I want to make a pilot, I type the filename of the pilot image.
+I create a new column and type the same Element name I created in _templates.csv_: 'ImgSkill'.
+For each card I want to make a pilot, I paste the filename of the pilot image.
 By leaving the others blank, they won't get the pilot icon.
   ![Alt text](example_media/content_add_example.png "content_add_example.png")
 4. I save _template.csv_ and _content.csv_.
   - Make sure to save these as .csv's if editing in Excel.
 Ignore the warning to save as xlsx.
 5. Now I open _CardCreator.pde_ and hit the play button again.
 My updated cards should appear in the CardCreator folder.
 Since I said that Spy gets the pilot.png icon for her ImgSkill, she now has that icon.
 Tailor doesn't.

   ![Alt text](example_media/cards_pilot_example.png "cards_pilot_example.png")